-On April 28, 2023, the Corporation acquired all of the outstanding shares of IMI, Inc. ("IMI"), a manufacturer of specialty radio frequency circuit boards focused on the aerospace and defence markets, for a total purchase consideration of US\$1,673 or \$2,272.
+On April 28, 2023, the Corporation acquired all of the outstanding shares of IMI, Inc. ("IMI"), a manufacturer of specialty radio frequency circuit boards focused on the aerospace and defence markets, for a total purchase consideration of US\$1,673 (\$2,272).
 IMI was renamed to FTG Circuits Haverhill Inc. immediately following the acquisition.

-The total purchase consideration consists of:
+The total purchase consideration consisted of:

-(i) US\$1,373 or \$1,864 paid in cash, net of working capital adjustments and cash acquired; and

-(ii) US\$300 or \$407 holdback, payable upon satisfaction of certain representations and warranties of the seller, no later than 12 months following the closing date, which is included in accounts payable and accrued liabilities.
+- (i) US\$1,373 (\$1,864) paid in cash, net of working capital adjustments and cash acquired; and - (ii) US\$300 (\$407) holdback, payable upon satisfaction of certain representations and warranties of the seller, no later than 12 months following the closing date, which is included in accounts payable and accrued liabilities.
+The holdback was paid to the seller during the year ended November 30, 2024.